 “Not quite.”
 She raised a finger to her lips, wondering if she should say anything.
 But, of course, Rin would needle her until he got the information he wanted, and she did not want to navigate his guilt trip while guests sat at the table.
 “The alchemist,” she mouthed.

-He gaped at her, his green eyes bulging, as she began to fill one of the pouches.
+He gaped at her, his green eyes bulging as she filled one of the pouches.

 “Lady,” he breathed.

-“He was visiting my stake, got pissy, and took the thief out with that tech he had.
-He broke it in the process, and even though he tried, he couldn’t get it to work afterwards.
+“He was visiting my stake, got pissy, and took the thief out with that tech weapon of his.
+He broke it, and even though he tried, he couldn’t get it to work afterwards.
 He went to bed, I snuck in and knocked him out with sleep oil, and then off to the guardhouse with both I went.”
 She grinned.
 “There were some guards from Hoyt causing a ruckus.
-I got two of them, on the way in.”
+I got two of them on the way in.”